 1. Customer Service

 Customer service is an essential aspect of banking, and often makes the biggest difference in which bank a prospective customer chooses.
-It’s unsurprising then that this is an area where banks are experimenting the most with AI to enhance customer relationships and improve the overall customer-bank interaction.
+It’s unsurprising then that this is an area where banks are experimenting the most with AI in banking to enhance customer relationships and improve the overall customer-bank interaction.

 2. Fraud Prevention and Security

-AI identifies fraud by referring to a pre-defined set of rules and by analyzing an individual’s past behavior.
+AI in banking identifies fraud by referring to a pre-defined set of rules and by analyzing an individual’s past behavior.
 For example, if someone who has previously made only small purchases suddenly makes a very large one, the machine would flag that as fraud and contact the customer right away.
 AI is also being used to authenticate and identify customers when they engage with their bank.

 With troves of personal data to protect, banks are likewise investing in AI as a cybersecurity tool to better prevent future cyberattacks.